-- Commercial Industries Our Commercial Industries segment provides business process services and customized solutions to clients in a variety of industries.
-Across the Commercial Industries segment, we operate on our clients' behalf to deliver mission-critical solutions and services to reduce costs, improve efficiencies and enable revenue growth for our clients and their consumers and employees. - Government Services Our Government Services segment provides government-centric business process services to U.S. federal, state and local and foreign governments for public assistance, health services, program administration, transaction processing and payment services.
-Our solutions in this segment help governments respond to changing rules for eligibility and increasing citizen expectations. - Transportation Our Transportation segment provides systems and support, as well as revenue-generating services, to government clients.
-On behalf of government agencies and authorities in the transportation industry, we deliver mission-critical mobility and payment solutions that improve automation, interoperability and decision-making to streamline operations, increase revenue and reduce congestion while creating safer communities and seamless travel experiences for consumers.
+- Commercial Our Commercial segment provides business process services and customized solutions to clients in a variety of commercial industries.
+Across the Commercial segment, we operate on our clients' behalf to deliver mission-critical solutions and services to reduce costs, improve efficiencies and enable revenue growth for our clients and their consumers and employees. - Government Our Government segment provides government-centric business process services to U.S. federal, state and local and foreign governments for public assistance, health services, program administration, transaction processing and payment services.
+The solutions in this segment help governments respond to changing rules for eligibility and increasing citizen expectations. - Transportation Our Transportation segment provides systems, support, and revenue-generating solutions to government transportation agency clients.
+We deliver mission-critical public safety, mobility and digital payment solutions that streamline operations, increase revenue and reduce congestion while creating safe, seamless travel experiences for consumers and have a positive impact on the environment.